 But the medical profession laughed at him, implying that a chemist couldn’t possibly understand the intricacies of medical science.

-Fast forward to 2020, when doctors in 23 New York hospitals are giving their COVID-19 patients 1,500 milligrams of intravenous vitamin C immediately upon being admitted, and three to four times a day after that, in hopes of warding off the inflammatory over response known as a cytokine storm that’s killing many COVID-19 patients.
+Fast forward to 2020, when doctors in 23 New York hospitals were giving their COVID-19 patients 1,500 milligrams of intravenous vitamin C immediately upon being admitted, and three to four times a day after that, in hopes of warding off the inflammatory overresponse known as a cytokine storm that’s killing many COVID-19 patients.

 But don’t reach for that bottle of vitamin C just yet…